List of The Inbetweeners characters: Neil Sutherland

-Neil has an attractive older sister, Katie, whom the boys stare at when visiting Neil's; however, he usually does not get angry or offended by the attention like Will does about his mother Polly, more likely because he is oblivious and laid-back.
+Neil has an attractive older sister, Katie, whom the boys stare at when visiting Neil; however, he usually does not get angry or offended by the attention like Will does about his mother, Polly, likely because he is oblivious and laid-back.
 His father is often shown to be exasperated by Neil's ignorance and on occasion, in an unimpressed tone, remarks "Neil!", or "Oh, Neil!".
 Other recurring gags include often being correct when it comes to meaningless facts and displaying moments of wisdom despite his dim-wittedness.
 Neil sometimes hooks up with much older women – he is shown to be surprised when he thinks Karen is pregnant because she told him that she "could not have any more children".

 Despite multiple flings throughout the series, Neil is never in a committed relationship until the first film, with a girl named Nicole.
 However, he cheats on her with older women while on holiday, justifying this through nonsensical "ethics".
 He then begins a relationship with Lisa, a girl who shares with him these same "ethics" as well as his laid-back nature; he lies to her that he has been dumped by Nicole, only to have to run away when he sees her waiting for him at the airport on his return.